yunhao-tech/NLP_ENSAE_2023/project/project_general_instructions.md

 ### Detailed Dates

-1. Before March 1st, 8:00 pm: Register
+1. Before February 14st, 8:00 pm: Register
    here https://docs.google.com/spreadsheets/d/13jmRCWlw7yyUyu5CDePeLeHr4Dfggd9iJziBRXOQDEY/edit?usp=sharing

-2. By Saturday, April 24, 8:00 am: Share the final paper (on overleaf) with us for review.
+2. By Saturday, March 4th, 8:00 am: Share the final paper (on overleaf) with us for review.

-3. By Monday April: We will share with you our feedback, incoporate it and submit your paper, with code link on [Openreview](https://openreview.net/).
+3. By Monday, March 7th : We will share with you our feedback, incoporate it and submit your paper, with code link on [Openreview](https://openreview.net/).

-4. By Sunday: your paper should be upload openreview.
+4. By Saturday, March 11th: your paper should be upload openreview.
 Share the link with us for the final grade.

 NB: For each team, I expect one mail confirming that you did each step of the process with your partner as CC.